Female Genital Mutilation (FGM) Practice Guidance

 Short-Term Health Implications:

-• Bleeding or hemorrhaging: If the bleeding is severe, the person can die.
+- Bleeding or haemorrhaging: If the bleeding is severe, the person can die.

 Long-Term Health Implications (usually occurs to those with the most severe form of FGM):

-• Increased risk of cervical sexually transmitted infections (STIs), including HIV.
+- Increased risk of cervical sexually transmitted infections (STIs), including HIV.
 People who have no medical training, under unclean conditions, perform most forms of FGM.
-Many times, one tool is used for several procedures without sterilization.
+Many times, one tool is used for several procedures without sterilisation.
 These conditions greatly increase the chance of spreading life-threatening infections such as hepatitis and HIV.
-Also, damage to the person’s sex organs during FGM can make the tissue more likely to tear during sex, which could also increase risk of STIs or HIV.
+Also, damage to the person’s sex organs during FGM can make the tissue more likely to tear during sex, which could also increase the risk of STIs or HIV.

 Mental Health & Wellbeing Implications: